AXRoux/The-Listeners-Writeup/README.md

   ![Location of the meeting](https://tiberianorder.com/wp-content/uploads/2022/08/the-listeners.jpg)

   ## Initial Assesment
-  Upon viewing the image there are key indicators that stood out to me that I used to pinpoint a general location.
+  Upon viewing the image, there are vital indicators that stood out to me that I used to pinpoint a general location.

   **Image 1:**

   ![Mirror](https://github.com/VEEXH/The-Listeners-Writeup/blob/main/S1.jpg "TM-F French Premium traffic mirror")

-  The TM-F French Premium traffic mirror corresponds to the specific characteristics of french traffic regulations, conform to the French act of 1981.
-The mirror helps to increase the safety on roads.
-Google lens identified the mirror as a traffic mirror and I was able to use this website **http://www.vsi.eu/en/traffic-mirrors** to accurately pinpoint which country uses this specific black and white pattern.
+  The TM-F French Premium traffic mirror corresponds to the specific characteristics of french traffic regulations and conforms to the French act of 1981.
+The mirror helps to increase safety on roads.
+Google lens identified the mirror as a traffic mirror, and I was able to use this website **http://www.vsi.eu/en/traffic-mirrors** to accurately pinpoint which country uses this specific black and white pattern.

   **Image 2:**